 The college offers Bachelor of Science degrees in Chemical Engineering, Civil Engineering, Electrical and Computer Engineering, Mechanical Engineering, and Materials Science and Engineering.
 All of these programs are accredited by the Engineering Accreditation Commission of ABET.
 Environmental Engineering is a new degree program offered beginning in Fall, 2020.

-Students may also pursue a double major in Engineering and Public Policy or Biomedical Engineering.
+Students may also pursue an additional major in Engineering and Public Policy or Biomedical Engineering.
 Additional major or double-degree programs with non-engineering departments, such as the five-year MBA program established by the College of Engineering and the Tepper School of Business.